ui/stamps-api-docs/source/customer_api.rst

 token       Yes         Authentication string query       Yes         A string indicating query
-                        to be processed for the suggestions API merchant    Yes         Integer indicating merchant ID to use
+                        to be processed for the suggestions API merchant    Yes         Integer indicating merchant ID
 =========== =========== =========================

 Example of API call request using cURL: